 The Friendship Pyramid – In Summary

 Second, in any relationship, misunderstandings are common.
 We are all human and have different expectations and needs.
-And we all mess up.
+And we all mess up and make mistakes.

 About Jessica Speer